This Information Applies To: Agilent Autosamplers G1313A, G1329A/B, G4226A, G1367A/B/C/D/E, G7129A/B/C.

-Figure 3), then lift and flip the wash port to the left into the service position (Figure 4).
+Remove the safety cover (Figure 3), then lift and flip the wash port to the left into the service position (Figure 4).

 In the Injector Steps view, click Needle Into Sample to move down the needle assembly and place the needle above the seat.
 Now you may loosen the loop capillary from the needle assembly end and, closing the purge valve, flush the loop.
 Remember to collect the solvent flowing out the loop end.

 Next, reconnect the loop capillary to the needle assembly.
 Mind the correct angle of the connection: The straight, uncovered part of the capillary should be oriented horizontally as can be seen in Figure 1 to enter the guiding cut-out of the safety cover's right side.
 With the needle still positioned above the needle seat, purge through loop and needle, collecting the flow out of the needle (be cautious not to pierce yourself).

 Afterwards, in the Injector Steps view click Needle Up, flip back the wash port, reinstall the safety cover and click Reset.
 Go on with step 5.